uvic-auvic/uvic-auvic.github.io/site/content/pages/team.md

 date: '2017-05-17T13:03:58-04:00'
 description: CURRENT MEMBERS OF SPRING 2020
 ---
-# Faculty Involvement
+## Faculty Involvement

 **Dr. Bradley Buckham**
-<p>Member of the University of Victoria's Mechanical Engineering Department.
+Member of the University of Victoria's Mechanical Engineering Department.
 Dr. Buckham researches wave energy generation and intelligent navigation/control of undersea vehicles.
-His extensive work with autonomous vehicles has provided AUVIC with knowledge and expertise which has greatly contributed to the success of the team.</p>
+His extensive work with autonomous vehicles has provided AUVIC with knowledge and expertise which has greatly contributed to the success of the team.

-# Student Members
+## Student Members

-## Administration
+### Administration

 **President - Aman Nijjar**

-<p>Fourth year computer engineering student with an interest in underwater communication.
-His preferred sport is Basketball and enjoys cooking different omelets.</p>
+Fourth year computer engineering student with an interest in underwater communication.
+His preferred sport is Basketball and enjoys cooking different omelets.

 **Project Manager - Anton Nikotenko**

-<p>Third year software engineering student currently working for Codan Communications.
+Third year software engineering student currently working for Codan Communications.
 Also working on OpenCV vision dection and improvements to our code structure and workflow.
-Anton loves Summer.</p>
+Anton loves Summer.

 **VP of External Affairs - Karan Dere**

-<p>Second year mechanical engineering student.
+Second year mechanical engineering student.
 Working out, cooking, watching the Dark Knight, Karan does it all.
-He also likes pasta.</p>
+He also likes pasta.

-## Electrical team
+### Electrical team

-**Lead Electrical Engineer - Poorna Chander kalidas**
+**Lead Electrical Engineer - Poorna Chander Kalidas**

-<p>Fourth year electrical engineering student and talented firmware developer for Tesla US.
-Poorna is developing new firmware architecture, while training team on good practices.</p>
+Fourth year electrical engineering student and talented firmware developer for Tesla US.
+Poorna is developing new firmware architecture, while training team on good practices.

 **Miguel Manguerra**

 <!--<p>Second year computer engineering student and hard worker.
 Quick to learn new things and loves to develop hardware.
 Enjoys playing team-based video games.</p>
 -->

 **Shuhang Tan**

 <!--<p>Second year electrical engineering student showing dedication and participation.
 Enjoys playing the piano for friends and family.</p>
 -->

 **Carter Cooper**

 <!--<p>Second year electrical engineering student learning how to program our stm boards and fix power supplies.
 Hobbies include sitting still and not talking.
 Big proponent of being a good person.</p>
 -->

 **Marie Nikkel**

 <!--<p>Second year electrical engineering student that is speeding through her career.
 Marie is developing a PCB to display our submarines status through LEDs!!! and also learning some firmware on the side, with 6 classes to boot!
 She enjoys living life on the edge with her roomates.</p>
 -->

 **Aman Nijjar**

 ## SOFTWARE TEAM

 **Lead Software Engineer - Rob Wasmann**

-<p>Rob is just a traveler in time working on 4th year studies in computer science.
+Rob is just a traveler in time working on 4th year studies in computer science.
 When not at the beach, he’s doing dev on the AI algorithms that ultimately drive Polaris.
-Rob has previously published several apps and games in the iOS App Store.</p>
+Rob has previously published several apps and games in the iOS App Store.

 **Oscar**